robertwahler/jammer/README.md

 Syntax checking with Vim
 ------------------------

 Do you use Vim instead of MonoDevelop/Visual Studio?

 Install https://github.com/neomake/neomake and add this to your .vimrc

     let g:neomake_cs_mcs_maker = {
       \ 'args': ['@.mcs'],
       \ 'errorformat': '%f(%l\,%c): %trror %m',
       \ }

+Errors can be viewed via :lopen

+### Create .mcs file

+    thor compile:mcs

 License
 -------